macloo/jquery_beginners/README.md

 ## A sortable tables example

 These files are taken from a JavaScript book and provide a simple, clear example of using [tablesorter.js](http://tablesorter.com/docs/), a jQuery plugin, to make a table both beautiful and interactive.
+(This goes way beyond the Code School tutorials 1-3, but it's a great example of why learning jQuery is so worth it.)

 + script05.html
 + styles/script04.css